joalmeid/avd-app-attach-ops/README.md

   > **NOTE:** you can directly change and commit the main YAML pipeline `/.pipelines/env-CICD-avd-msix-app-attach.yaml` and change the parameters default values.

-**11. Once the pipeline has been started it will pause in the CD stage for manual confirmation to activate the package.** After approval the pipeline looks like this:
+**11. Once the pipeline has been started it will pause in the CD stage for manual validation to activate the package.** After approval the pipeline looks like this:

 <img src="doc/images/pipeline_run.jpg" alt="Pipeline Run" width="700" height="270">